Role of Saliva in Digestion: Why It Matters for Gut Health

 Mool Health evaluates digestive health by examining early digestion processes including saliva production, chewing habits, and gut health and microbiome balance.
 Through Gut Test assessment, Prakruti analysis, and lifestyle review, the focus is on identifying patterns that affect digestion efficiency.

-This article is for informational purposes only and is not a substitute for professional medical advice.
-Consult a healthcare professional for concerns related to digestion or saliva production.
+This article is for informational and educational purposes only and does not replace professional medical advice.
+Consult a qualified healthcare professional for persistent dry mouth, swallowing difficulty, or ongoing digestive symptoms.

 Back to health articles